 Choose Omen if:

 - You like to have a good balance between controlling and attacking playstyles

 - You like to mess around.

-Among the Initiators' role, we can find a Russian archer that goes by the nickname of Sova.
-He specializes in the use of custom made bow that he carries on his back.
+Among the Initiators' roles, we can find a Russian archer that goes by the nickname of Sova.
+He specializes in the use of custom-made bow that he carries on his back.
 He is also a fantastic spy that gathers intel without risking his own life.
 He does it in two ways - with Recon Bolt, he can shoot to scan the area around it and Owl Drone that he can control to see for himself who's where.
 This doesn't mean that his bow is in his hands purely for the utility as he can shoot with it Shock Bolts or equip a powerful Hunter's Fury that razes enemies with streams of pure energy - even through the walls.
 Sova gives players a chance to witness the gameplay that reconciled the role of a Spy with the role of an Initiator.

 Choose Sova if:

 - You want to gather the intel for your team and peek only for sure frags.

 - You want to sniper people through the walls with Ultimate that almost guarantees kill.